Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 However, the $7,650 difference in price is easy to notice in any situation.
-To get the best value for money and find a great diamond in the $3,000 to $5,000 range, we recommend focusing on eye-clean diamonds, not diamonds with perfect clarity or color.
+To get the best value for money and find a great diamond for a $3,000 to $5,000 engagement ring, we recommend focusing on eye-clean diamonds, not diamonds with perfect clarity or color.

 By spending less on perfect color and clarity, you’ll be able to spend more on the qualities of a diamond that really make a difference — its carat weight and brilliance.

 All good quality diamonds are certified, meaning they’re sent to a gemological lab and graded before they go on sale.
 The diamond’s certificate lists information such as its color, clarity, cut quality, carat weight, fluorescence, length-to-width ratio and more.